LightningZBolt/Reindev-Yinglet-Addon/README.md

 ```YAML
 source: https://codeberg.org/SelfDugGrave/ReIndev-Yinglish

 ```

 # About

 This is a [Yinglet](https://en.wikifur.com/wiki/Out-of-Placers) inspired language add-on for a `b1.7.3` alternate timeline mod by the name of **ReIndev** (by SilverOS.)
 All this language pack does is simply modify "th" with "zh."
 Which gives it that special Yinglet flair!
 That's it.
 For now.

+You can also download this over on [Modrinth](https://modrinth.com/mod/yinglish-for-reindev) if you prefer that instead!

 ## Installation